8n8/bigwebthing/README.md

 # Server API

-There are three main parts to the server infrastructure.
-They all provide TCP servers, and all have these routes as well as their individual ones:
+The server runs a TCP server on port 53745.

+All messages should be prefixed by a 4-byte little-endian length.

+All these messages between client and server are encrypted with TLS.

 Client to server
     Signed auth code:
         1 byte: 0
         64 bytes: signed auth code

-    Server to client
-        Auth code to sign
-            1 byte: 0
-            32 bytes: random

-All messages should be prefixed by a 2-byte little-endian length.

-All these messages between client and server are encrypted with TLS.

-All the servers run on port 53745.

-Note that in practice, all these servers can be combined into a single server.

-1. A billing server for buying billing certificates.

-Client to server
     Get billing certificate
         1 byte: 1
     Get inbox URL